lasp/xmera/docs/source/Learn/makingModules/cppModules/cppModules-3.rst

 Reset Method
 ------------
-The ``Reset()`` method should be used to
+The ``reset()`` method should be used to

 - restore module variables if needed.
 For example, the integral feedback gain variable might be reset to 0.
-- perform one-time message reads such as reading in the reaction wheel or spacecraft configuration message. etc.  Whenever ``Reset()`` is called the module should read in these messages again to use the latest values.
+- perform one-time message reads such as reading in the reaction wheel or spacecraft configuration message. etc.  Whenever ``reset()`` is called the module should read in these messages again to use the latest values.
 - check that required input messages are connected.
-If a required input message is not connected when ``Reset()`` is called, then log a BSK error message.
+If a required input message is not connected when ``reset()`` is called, then log a BSK error message.

-The following sample code assumes that the class variable ``value`` should be re-set to 0 on ``Reset()``, and that ``someInMsg`` is a required input message:L
+The following sample code assumes that the class variable ``value`` should be re-set to 0 on ``reset()``, and that ``someInMsg`` is a required input message:L

 .. code:: cpp

     /*!
 Reset the module.
      @return void
      */
-    void SomeModule::Reset(uint64_t CurrentSimNanos)
+    void SomeModule::reset(uint64_t CurrentSimNanos)
     {
         this->value = 0.0;